-COSTI’s Housing Drop-In program is designed to meet the specific needs of women and children who are under-housed, at the risk of becoming homeless, facing cultural, linguistic, and socio-economic barriers to suitable housing, and have limited resources for transportation and childcare.
+COSTI’s Housing Drop-In program is designed to meet the specific needs of individuals and families who are under-housed, homeless or at the risk of becoming homeless, facing cultural, linguistic, and socio-economic barriers to suitable housing.

-- Referrals and advocacy towards securing sustainable housing
+- Information and referrals towards securing sustainable housing and preventing eviction

-- Volunteer activities include meaningful work experience and reduction of social isolation.
+- Volunteer activities providing meaningful work experience and reduction in social isolation

-Staff at this location speak Albanian, English, French, Greek, Italian, Polish and Spanish.
-Other languages can be made available upon request.
+Staff at this location speak: Albanian, Arabic, Farsi, French, Greek, Italian, Polish, Turkish, Twi, Russian and Spanish.
+Other languages may be made available upon request.

 Who is Eligible

-Services are available to all women and children residing in the North York area who are under-housed, at risk of becoming homeless and/or who face cultural, linguistic, and socio-economic barriers to suitable housing.
+Services are available to anyone residing in the North York area who is under-housed, at risk of becoming homeless and/or who faces cultural, linguistic, and socio-economic barriers to suitable housing.

 Contact Details for: